cockpit-project/cockpituous/ansible/aws/README.md

 If you run more than one at a time, set a custom host name with `-e hostname=cockpit-aws-tasks-2` or similar, so that GitHub test statuses remain useful to identify where a test runs.

+There is also an "elastic" mode where the tasks bots keep running until they all run out of work (i.e. all iterations had an empty queue).
+Use that for situations where AWS instances act as extra high-demand capacity instead of being the primary runners.
+Enable that mode with `-e idle_poweroff=1`.

 Public log sink/server setup
 ----------------------------